Cray-HPE/docs-csm/operations/hardware_state_manager/Restore_HSM_Postgres_from_Backup.md

     [Troubleshoot Issues with Redfish Endpoint Discovery](../node_management/Troubleshoot_Issues_with_Redfish_Endpoint_Discovery.md) procedure for guidance.

 1. (`ncn#`) **Perform this step only if the system has Intel management NCNs, otherwise for HPE or Gigabyte management NCNs skip this step.** Due to known firmware issues on Intel BMCs they do not report the MAC addresses of the management NICs via
-    Redfish, and when the BMC is discovered after restoring from a Postgres backup the management NIC MACs in HSM will have an empty component id.
+    Redfish, and when the BMC is discovered after restoring from a Postgres backup the management NIC MACs in HSM will have an empty component ID.
 The following script will correct any Ethernet Interfaces for a Intel management NCN without a component ID.

     ```bash